Azure/azure-sdk/docs/TeamRoomRules.md

 :no_entry: **DO NOT** try to sneak in without the greeting, even if your corowkers are "in the zone" glued to their computers.
-Studies have shown that the small lost of productivity from interrupting your coworkers is ofset by an increase of prodsuctivity due to better team cohesion.
+Studies have shown that the small lost of productivity from interrupting your coworkers is offset by an increase of productivity due to better team cohesion.

 ## Responding to a Greeting